Lesson Plan - Get It!

 Minerals combine together with other substances to make rocks.

-Rocks are found everywhere in creation, coming from the Earth's crust below us.
+Rocks are found everywhere in nature, coming from the Earth's crust below us.
 We use rocks to build our houses, pave roads, create new products, and design jewelry.
 Ancient people groups used rocks as tools to make arrowheads and spears.

 There are three types of rocks: